swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 It reports as errors when a more visible declaration refers to a less visible declaration.
 For example, it raises an error if a public function signature uses an internal type.

-This proposal extends the existing logic by using the access level on the import statement as an upper bound to the visibility of imported declarations within the source file with the import.
+This proposal extends the existing logic by using the access level on the import declaration as an upper bound to the visibility of imported declarations within the source file with the import.
 For example, when type-checking a source file with an `internal import SomeModule`, we consider all declarations imported from `SomeModule` to have an access level of `internal` in the context of the file.
 In this case, type-checking will enforce that declarations imported as `internal` are only referenced from `internal` or lower declaration signatures and in regular function bodies.
 They cannot appear in public declaration signatures, `@usableFromInline` declaration signatures, or inlinable code.
 This will be reported by the familiar diagnostics currently applied to access-level modifiers on declarations and to inlinable code.

-We apply the same logic for `package`, `fileprivate` and `private` import statements.
+We apply the same logic for `package`, `fileprivate` and `private` import declarations.
 In the case of a `public` import, there is no restriction on how the imported declarations can be referenced beyond the existing restrictions on imported `package` declarations which cannot be referenced from public declaration signatures.